 Research shows that 80% of the instances of recurrence, which are inevitable, appear in the tissue surrounding the resection cavity.
 The blood-brain barrier imposes biological limitations that make it easier for cancerous cells to invade the brain than it is for them to exit the brain and metastasize elsewhere.
 That sounds almost encouraging until you begin to discuss drug delivery: most therapeutics have high molecular weights beyond the range suitable for drug transport.
 Check point inhibitors which modulate biological pathways are generally effective in the treatment of most diseases: not so for glioblastoma.

-Targeted delivery to transport highly selective inhibitors across the blood-brain barrier remains the next frontier for treatment.
-“Glioblastoma requires an arsenal to combat,” said Dr. TBD, “we view the combination of improved targeting with localized delivery of specific inhibitors designed to penetrate the blood-brain barrier, as a novel modality worthy of further exploration.”
+“Glioblastoma requires an arsenal to combat and we view the combination of improved targeting with localized delivery of specific inhibitors designed to penetrate the blood-brain barrier, as a novel modality worthy of further exploration,” said Dr. Ekokobe Fonkem.
 GCT has recently acquired two patents for medicinal compounds that are known to cross the blood-brain barrier: PI3K and Vps34 act in mechanistically distinct manners as potent inhibitors of pathways commonly associated with cancers.

 The other inhibitor acquired by GCT targets Vps34, a PI3K isoform known to affect cellular mobility and autophagy.
 Inhibitors of Vps34 have been shown to impede the movement of cancerous cells and their ability to induce the “suicide” of surrounding healthy cells.